Monday, March 9, 2015

 Winston Churchill

-We took the subway back to the mall where we did some shopping.
+We took the subway back to the mall and did some shopping.

-We finished our shopping, and we walked back to the hotel, on our way back we stopped to purchase cookies and cokes.
+We finished our shopping and walked back to the hotel.
+On our way back, we stopped to purchase cookies and Cokes.

-We packed our bags for tomorrow we will be returning home.
+We packed our bags for tomorrow, and we will be returning home.

 Day 9: Thursday, March 19, 1998

-We just made it for breakfast, we were the last ones to be served breakfast before the kitchen closed.
-We check out of the hotel and we start pulling our luggage up the street.
+We just made it for breakfast; we were the last ones served before the kitchen closed.
+We check out of the hotel and start pulling our luggage up the street.

 Walking the streets of London

-We will have to walk uphill ten blocks to get to the train station.
+We will have to walk up a hill for 10 blocks to get to the train station.

-We arrived at the depot but we went to the wrong train station.
-It was a good thing we left early or we would have missed the train that went to the airport.
+We arrived at the depot, but we went to the wrong train station.
+It was a good thing we left early, or we would have missed the train to the airport.

 We make it to the correct train stop, we load our luggage onto the train, and we are now on our way to Gatwick Airport.